uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 ------------------------------------------------------

-This tutorial describes how to add a new  :py:obj:`~immuneML.encodings.DatasetEncoder.DatasetEncoder` class to immuneML, using a simple example encoder.
+This tutorial describes how to add a new encoder to immuneML.
+That task is performed by implementing a subclass of :py:obj:`~immuneML.encodings.DatasetEncoder.DatasetEncoder` shown here on the example of a simple encoder.
 We highly recommend completing this tutorial to get a better understanding of the immuneML interfaces before continuing to :ref:`implement your own encoder <Implementing a new encoder>`.